 For starters, games on Android 12 will adapt to different Game Mode APIs; if you select a "battery-saving" or "performance" mode, your game will adjust its settings accordingly.
 Google has also created a Play Integrity API to help stymy cheating tools, plus better compression tools to reduce download sizes.

 Android 12 has a lot of smaller updates that are just as important to keep on your radar.
-An exciting new addition is a car key feature that will work with select Google Pixels and new cars from the likes of BMW and Volvo.
-That hasn't shown up in a beta, so expect it to arrive in September.
+An exciting new addition is a car key feature that will select Google Pixels and new cars from the likes of BMW and Volvo.
+Unfortunately, that hasn't shown up in beta, so expect it to arrive in September.

 Another significant change arriving in September: new Android 12 emoji designs!
-992 emojis will get a new look, many of which were redesigned to be more inclusive of other countries.
+There are 992 emojis up for a new look, many of which were redesigned to be more inclusive of other countries.
 They'll even change slightly based on whether or not your phone is in light or dark mode.

 Many Android phones have the option to take scrolling screenshots, but stock Android never had that option ... until now.
-It's now easy to take scrollable screenshots in Android 12 with the newest beta.
+With the newest beta, it's now easy to take scrollable screenshots in Android 12.

 The new OS will also improve files and media transcoding.
 HEVC is becoming increasingly popular in the mobile space, and in light of this, Android 12 introduces new media transcoding tools to help apps deal with HEVC content if they don't natively support it.
 Now, if an app can't handle HEVC files, those will automatically be transcoded to AVC.

 While on the subject of files, Android 12 also introduces support for AVIF.
 Compared to a competing format like JPEG, AVIF offers much higher-quality images at small file sizes (as shown in the image below).